Managing webhooks in Bitbucket Server

 A webhook may also be skipped if there are too many webhooks in flight.
 If there are 250 webhooks being invoked, further requests will be skipped until the number in flight drops below 250.

 These limits are entirely configurable if your instance has different requirements.
-For more information, see Bitbucket Server properties.
+For more information, see Bitbucket Server config properties.

 If a webhook is being skipped, you can see so via the JMX metrics output by Bitbucket, or via the logs.